 David Barber Occupational Health had previously never explored digital marketing, so came to us with two goals; to make them more visible online and to generate more leads.
 Knowing that the David Barber team had little experience in digital marketing, we wanted to educate them, and keep them fully informed on the actions we planned to take and the positive impacts these would have.

-Before any digital marketing work went underway, the first part of our project was to create a brand new site for David Barber that fully showed off their expertise and dominance within the industry.
+Before any digital marketing work went underway, the first part of our project was to create a brand new WordPress website for David Barber that fully showed off their expertise and dominance within the industry.
 We worked hard to present them as a fully rounded occupational health service, designing a very clean and modern site that fully adhered to their brand guidelines.
 Because they hadn’t worked on their online presence previously, it was key we created a site that gave us a strong foundation to build their digital marketing off from.
 Part of this was creating a technically sound website, that is fully in line with best SEO practice.